 "I shudder when I see or hear mirages referred to as optical illusions. . . . these optical phenomena are no more illusions than are images in a mirror."in his 1989 article in Weatherwise .
 Because mirages are real physical phenomena, they can be photographed.

 Optical illusions, on the other hand, are perceptual quirks of human vision, in which the observer sees something that does not exist physically.
 Of course, the distorted images produced by mirages may elicit optical illusions, when an observer misinterprets the scene — hence, the confusion of these distinctly different classes of phenomena.
-(For many examples of optical illusions, please see the Web pages of Akiyoshi Kitaoka, a perceptual psychologist in Japan.)
+Bohren went on to give the Moon illusion as an example: objects near the horizon appear larger than when seen high in the sky, but photographs show the Moon is actually a little smaller at the horizon.
+(For many other examples of optical illusions, please see the Web pages of Akiyoshi Kitaoka, a perceptual psychologist in Japan.)

 |Number of images||Name||Description|

 |2||Superior mirage||Inverted image above erect one|

 |3||3-image mirage||Inverted image between erect ones|